 Biospecimen Repository Core

 The Biospecimen Repository provides long-term storage of clinical and research material in -80º C and liquid nitrogen freezers.
 Transportation of samples to and from the repository is provided for an additional fee.
-Competitive prices are available on a per box or per freezer basis in either segregated or non-segregated environments.
+Competitive prices are available on a per-box basis in either segregated or non-segregated environments.

 - Product transportation in IATA-compliant cryogenic shipping containers and accessories

-- Equipment monitoring and on-call manpower for after hour alarms and full disaster recovery plans
+- Equipment monitoring and on-call staff members for after-hour alarms

 The core provides affordable monthly fees inclusive of operation and maintenance, and costs that are proportional to your storage needs.